 DIY Lip Oil With Flavoring

-- You can actually buy different lip balm flavorings and there are SOOO many options!
-Nature's Flavors sells 161 lip balm flavor oils!
+- Sunrise Botanicals sells 36 lip balm flavor oils!
 So, if you want to get really fancy, check them out.
-They are made from only sunflower seed oil and natural flavors.
-Some examples of their flavors are brown sugar, blueberry cheesecake, apple rosemary, Irish cream and ginger peach!
+Some examples of their flavors are cheesecake, watermelon, cookies and cream, wintergreen and gingerbread!

-- Add ⅛ teaspoon vanilla extract for a natural vanilla flavoring
+- Add ⅛ teaspoon vanilla extract for a natural vanilla flavoring.

 DIY Lip Oil With Tint (I wouldn't recommend it...)